rlilow/CORAS/README.md

 The original 2MRS data are available alongside their publications, the 2MRS group catalog and Cosmicflows-3 are available in the [Extragalactic Distance Database](http://edd.ifa.hawaii.edu), and Cosmic Emu is available in [this repository](https://github.com/lanl/CosmicEmu).

+### Inferred parameters

+In addition, the `data` directory contains the aforementioned inferred parameters: normalized growth rate, external bulk flow contribution and distance catalog Hubble constant.
+As described in detail in [Lilow & Nusser (2021)](https://doi.org/10.1093/mnras/stab2009), these have been inferred for different choices of the smoothing scale r_s applied to the reconstructed velocity field and the minimal redshift velocity cz_min considered in the comparison:

+> 5 Mpc/h <= r_s <= 30 Mpc/h
+> 0 km/s <= cz_min <= 2000 km/s

+The raw parameter estimates, averaged over 50 constrained realizations and obtained using either CMB- and Local Group-frame input redshifts, are listed in `parameters_zCMB_CR1-50.dat` and `parameters_zLG_CR1-50.dat`, respectively.
+These files can also be generated using the `estimate_parameters.x` executable, as described in more detail below in the section **Running the code**.

+As described in detail in [Lilow & Nusser (2021)](https://doi.org/10.1093/mnras/stab2009), the raw parameter estimates are subject to an r_s-dependent bias and potentially other systematic errors.
+These are accounted for by calibrating the raw estimates against a suite of semi-analytic mock galaxy catalogues mimicking the environment of the Local Group.
+The resulting calibrated parameters are listed in `calibrated_parameters_CR1-50.dat`.

 ### Reconstructed fields on a grid

-The reconstructed normalized density contrast and peculiar velocity fields on a grid, described in [Lilow & Nusser (2021)](https://arxiv.org/abs/2102.07291), are available in this [Dropbox folder](https://www.dropbox.com/sh/3nebvt1lskxshtu/AAByegavgA_-l1x118tZkaSAa?dl=0).
+The reconstructed normalized density contrast and peculiar velocity fields on a grid, described in [Lilow & Nusser (2021)](https://doi.org/10.1093/mnras/stab2009), are available in this [Dropbox folder](https://www.dropbox.com/sh/3nebvt1lskxshtu/AAByegavgA_-l1x118tZkaSAa?dl=0).
 The normalized density contrast is the density contrast divided by sigma_8.
 The peculiar velocity field is with respect to the CMB frame, and its components point along the Galactic coordinate axes.
 Both fields have been smoothed with a 5 Mpc/h Gaussian, and were reconstructed using observed redshifts in the Local Group (LG) frame.